709-218-7927

 Christopher Greaves Jacksonville_HPIM6601.JPG

 The islands of foam stray down the water-slicked beach, pushed by the wind.
-I find myself wondering what keeps the bubbles so firm.
+I find myself wondering what chemical keeps the bubbles so firm.

 Christopher Greaves Jacksonville14.png